CleanestMink126/Power-Laws-and-Wars/reports/draft_final_report.md

-# Effects of Defectors on Greedy Routing in Complex Networks
+# Agent-Based Simulation of Wars and State Formation
-### Nick Steelman, Matt Brucker
+## Nick Steelman and Seungin Lyu

 ### Abstract